 What makes the flagged area the safest?

 In Nova Scotia generally the seasons with the highest surf are late summer/fall (atlantic hurricane season) and the winter.
 During these periods intense storms in the atlantic create dangerous surf conditions as they meet our shores.
 This is especially important this year due to the number of beginners brought into the sport of surfing.
-Everyone should take special precautions during these times as there is no supervision on the beaches.
+Everyone should take special precautions during these times as there is limited supervision on the beaches.